Let's be honest with ourselves: Every song in the series, BGM or otherwise, fits this category.

 - Episode 9 "Sweet and Elite" brings us the second song of the season "Becoming Popular (The Pony Everypony Should Know)" and it's beautiful, though that's to be expected when you have a wonderful singing voice like Rarity's.

-- Episode 15 "The Super Speedy Cider Squeezy 6000" brings us "The World Famous Flim Flam Brothers".
-A Shout-Out to "Ya Got Trouble" from The Music Man, much like a song from another cartoon series.
+- Episode 15 "The Super Speedy Cider Squeezy 6000" brings us "The World Famous Flim Flam Brothers", which is a Shout-Out to "Ya Got Trouble" from The Music Man.
 Sure, they're trying to run out the Apple Family, but the Vaudeville-esque song is just too damn catchy that you can't help but sing with them.
 Just ask Rainbow Dash and the rest of Ponyville.

 - The episode A Friend In Deed finally gives us the long-leaked song Smile, Smile, Smile.
 It DARES you not to do the same.
 Because it primarily sums up everything that is great about Pinkie Pie's character.